 - How much and when my consumer needs?

-Traditional payments services providers, including banks as well as the well established big names like Mastercard, VISA etc have to wake-up, smell the coffee and innovate otherwise MNOs will “move their cheese”.
-Imagine what will happen when social media makes vibes into the payment space.
-A very interesting fact in the mobile financial industry is we usually receive funds once or twice a month as part of salary or fee but spending is done at least thrice a day, sometimes over 5 times.
+Traditional payment service providers, including banks as well as well-established big names like Mastercard, VISA, etc., have to wake up, smell the coffee, and innovate; otherwise, MNOs will “move their cheese”.
+Imagine what will happen when social media makes its way into the payment space.
+A very interesting fact in the mobile financial industry is that we usually receive funds once or twice a month as part of our salary or fee, but spending is done at least three times a day, sometimes over five times.

-The other key driver for this is the inaccessibility of banking services to the general populace mainly due to poor infrastructure and lack of trust in local banks by country fellowmen and companies.
+The other key driver for this is the inaccessibility of banking services to the general populace, mainly due to poor infrastructure and a lack of trust in local banks among countrymen and companies.
 Payments have a share to move beyond transaction capture to enable a sale (trigger, originate) by aligning to the new ‘consumption context’ of payment services.
-Partnerships are an effective way to enable this. e.g. Apple Pay is a ‘device franchise’.
-Utilize collaborative models, where available.
+Partnerships are an effective way to enable this. e.g., Apple Pay is a ‘device franchise’.
+Utilize collaborative models where available.

 Key Advantages – To All

-- Expand financial sector reach by leveraging on a Mobile medium.
+- Expand the financial sector’s reach by leveraging mobile media.

-- Expand set of services to larger sector of society.
+- expand the set of services to a larger sector of society.

-- Acquire large number of customers for their solution or services.
+- Acquire a large number of customers for their solutions or services.